bugzilla/bugzilla/docs/en/rst/administering/groups.rst

       to match the regular expression.
 If their email address changes and no longer matches the regular expression, they will be removed from the group.
-Versions 2.16 and older of Bugzilla did not automatically remove users who's email addresses no longer matched the RegExp.
+Versions 2.16 and older of Bugzilla did not automatically remove users whose email addresses no longer matched the RegExp.

    .. warning:: If specifying a domain in the regular expression, end
       the regexp with a "$".
 Otherwise, when granting access to